 - SOCKS proxy list.
 SOCKets Secure (SOCKS) is an Internet protocol that routes traffic through a “third-party” server, in most cases a firewall.
 SOCKS routes traffic from any application and protocol.
 A SOCKS4 proxy list includes information on only SOCKS4 proxies— which don’t support authentication and UDP.
 A SOCKS5 proxy list, on the other hand, provides an inventory of SOCKS that support various authentication methods and UDP.
 SOCKS5 proxy lists are popular for users looking for a higher level of security and to use applications that require a higher degree of speed and anonymity, such as torrenting and streaming.

 - CGI proxy lists.
-A list of CGI proxy contains information on CGI proxies, which are forwarding proxies used for anonymous web browsing and to access geo-restricted content from sites.
+A list of CGI proxies contains information on CGI proxies, which are forwarding proxies used for anonymous web browsing and accessing geo-restricted content from sites.

 Open and free proxy lists are continuously blocked and blacklisted.
-The proxies found on these lists are sometimes used for “noisy activities” such as bypass censorships, botnets, and web scraping— Activities not suited for shared and open proxies.
+The proxies found on these lists are sometimes used for “noisy activities” such as bypass censorships, botnets, and web scraping— Activities unsuited for shared and open proxies.

-Although open, free proxy lists are still around, they are now limited for more quiet tasks like anonymous web browsing.
-If you do find a free proxy list, you should carefully research the provider and their offerings.
+Although open, free proxy lists are still around, they are now limited to more quiet tasks like anonymous web browsing.
+If you do find a free proxy list, you should carefully research the provider and its offerings.
 Bear in mind that open and free proxy lists may compromise your privacy.

-A better alternative for large-scale web scraping, market research, and SEO campaigns are the large quantities of fresh and dedicated pools of IPv4 and IPv6 rotating proxies.
+A better alternative for large-scale web scraping, market research, and SEO campaigns is the large quantities of fresh and dedicated pools of IPv4 and IPv6 rotating proxies.